guruprasath-v/EtherTXN/readme.md

 ## Test
 If you want to try it I've deployed my backend in [render.com](https://render.com/).

-And here's the Base URL: https://ethertxn.onrender.com/ - copy this and try it in `postman` and use API enpoints mentioned in  **API enpoints section**
+And here's the Base URL: https://ethertxn.onrender.com/ - copy this and try it in `postman` and use API endpoints mentioned in  **API enpoints section**

+# Otherwise contribute or get Locally

 ## Installation